 - Apply what you learnt to the phenomenon of the financial crisis in order to deepen your understanding.

 Who is the course for?

-Some work experience in a business environment, not necessarily in a business organisation, however limited, would be beneficial.
+Though no specific background knowledge is required, it is pitched at a graduate-level of complexity and is thinking-intensive.
+Some experience of a business environment, not necessarily at a business organisation, would be beneficial.

 Learner reviews cannot be loaded due to your cookie settings.
 Please and refresh the page to view this content.

 Learners who joined this course have also enjoyed these courses.